Energy Transformer: Details of Training on ImageNet

 \begin{itemize} \item The $\frac{dt}{\tau}$ (step size) of $1$ implicitly used in the traditional transformer noticeably degrades our ability to smoothly descend the energy function.
 We find that a step size of $0.1$ provides a smoother descent down the energy function and benefits the image reconstruction quality. \item We observe that our MSE loss must include some subset of un-occluded patches in order for the HN to learn meaningful filters. \item Values of $\beta$ in the energy attention that are too high prevent our model from training.
 This is possibly due to vanishing gradients in our attention operation from a \texttt{softmax} operation that is too spiky. \item Without gradient clipping, our model fails to train at the learning rates we tried higher than 1e-4.
 We observe that gradient clipping not only helps our model train faster at the trainable learning rates, it also allows us to train at higher learning rates. \end{itemize}

 Our architecture and experiments for the image reconstruction task were written in JAX~\cite{jax2018github} using Flax~\cite{flax2020github}.
 This engineering choice means that our architecture definitions are quite lightweight, as we can define the desired energy function of the ET and use JAX's autograd to automatically calculate the desired update.
-All training code and software will be released upon the paper's acceptance.